NUSTEM-UK/Digital-Making/ideas-digital_making.md

 Arduinos tend to use 5V; Micro:Bit and Raspberry Pi are 3.3V devices.
 Most of the time this doesn't matter too much, but:

-* Try not to push 5V into 3.3V device.
+* Try not to push 5V into a 3.3V device.
 It may not like it (see above re: letting the blue smoke out)
 * For situations where it actually does matter, you can get *logic level convertors* which will translate your signals between 5 and 3.3V.
 Google them.

 ### Protected vs. unprotected inputs
-One of the reasons Arduinos were (and are) popular in installation art and maker circules is that the standard boards have massive resistors on their inputs.
+One of the reasons Arduinos were (and are) popular in installation art and maker circles is that the standard boards have massive resistors on their inputs.
 Which makes it really hard to accidentally fry the board by shoving 5V where it doesn't belong.
 That's called a *protected input*.

-Unfortunately, protected inputs are expensive to make, which is why part of why an Arduino has a tiny fraction of the processing power of a Raspberry Pi but costs about the same.
+Unfortunately, protected inputs are expensive to make, which is part of why an Arduino has a tiny fraction of the processing power of a Raspberry Pi but costs about the same.
 Neither Pis nor Micro:Bits have protected inputs.

 The [Explorer HAT Pro](https://shop.pimoroni.com/products/explorer-hat) boards we use with our Pis *do* offer protected inputs.